-We use the government programme Letters and Sounds to teach phonics in our school.
-This is supplemented with games from Phonics Play and actions from Jolly Phonics.
-In EYFS, children learn Phases 1, 2, 3 and 4 of phonics throughout the year.
-In Year 1, children learn phase 5 of phonics ready to undertake the Statutory Phonics Screening check in the Summer Term.
-Our phonics programme is delivered in a fun, practical way to support children in their early stages of spelling and reading.
+We are just starting our exciting journey to transition over to use the systematic phonics programme Little Wandle Letters and Sounds Revised to teach phonics in our school.
+This includes learning Tricky Words alongside GPCs.
+In Pre- School we focus on pre phonics skills.
+In Reception, children learn Phases 2, 3 and 4 of phonics throughout the year.
+In Year 1, children review Phases 3 and 4 before learning Phase 5 of phonics ready to undertake the Statutory Phonics Screening check in the Summer Term.
+Our phonics programme is delivered in a consistent and systematic way to support all children in their early stages of spelling and reading.

 Reading continues to be a priority as children transition into Key Stage 1.
 Our Early Years teacher liaises closely with our Year 1 teacher to ensure continuity and consistency across the phases.

-Teachers in Year 1 and Year 2 continue to use the book band system and track children's reading to ensure that they are making progress.
+Teachers in Year 1 and Year 2 use a book band system to track children's reading to ensure that they are making progress.
+Reading books are matched closely to children's phonic ability.
 All children are read with by their class teacher at least once a week.

 Children who are reading at a level below what is expected for their age are read with more frequently.
-We have volunteers in school who read with children throughout the week to give them additional practise.
+We have volunteers in school who read with children throughout the week to give them additional practise where possible.

 Opportunities for cross-curricular reading are taken where appropriate, especially in history and geography where children are supported to conduct research about their topics.

 Reading in Lower Key Stage 2 is still tracked using the book banded system.
 Teachers decide when children are ready to become 'free readers'.
-When they are free readers, children are permitted to bring books from home into the classroom to enjoy as well as borrowing books from the classroom shelves.
+When they are free readers, children are permitted to bring books from home into the classroom to enjoy as well as borrowing books from the classroom shelves and library.

 Cross-curricular reading is encouraged and children are supported to conduct their own research using books about their topic.
 Children are also taught to use internet sources to find out about different topics.